What are the marks of a healthy sexual relationship?

 You may realize that, for any number of reasons, your sexual sense of self has become distorted.
 Maybe from a hook-up culture that promotes porn, a repressive upbringing, trying to medicate pain, or hoping sex can create a shortcut to intimate connection.
 If sex doesn’t affirm who you are, there’s a good chance you’re not being made love to; you’re likely being used.
 Perhaps you feel like you have to be someone you’re not to keep your spouse interested or from acting out inappropriately.
 That’s manipulative sex; that’s co-dependent sex, it’s not healthy sex.

 If after reading this list you sense you are in an unhealthy or coercive sexual relationship, please note that you’ll want to receive some professional care.
-There’s nothing I can say in the comments section of a blog to solve or even adequately address your problem.
 This post is to unmask unhealthy relating in order to point you elsewhere toward a place of healing and redemption.

 So, for help:

-- I’ve referred several couples to Dr. Doug Rosenau, whose office is near Atlanta, and who co-founded the organization Sexual Wholeness (.com).
+- I’ve referred several couples to Dr. Doug Rosenau, whose office is near Atlanta, and who co-founded the organization Sexual Wholeness.
 Doug is a Christian sex therapist and author.
-You can find more information about Doug at http://dougrosenau.com/.
+You can find more information about Doug at dougrosenau.com.

-- My friends Dr. Juli Slattery and Linda Dillow have a wonderful site geared for women that can be found at http://authenticintimacy.com.
-I’m also a fan of Shelia Gregoire’s blog:http://tolovehonorandvacuum.com/2012/10/where-to-find-specific-marriage-advice/ Though Sheila doesn’t exclusively address sexual intimacy, she frequently does, and her advice is well thought out and biblical.
+- My friends Dr. Juli Slattery and Linda Dillow have a wonderful site geared for women.
+I’m also a fan of Shelia Gregoire’s blog.
+Though Sheila doesn’t exclusively address sexual intimacy, she frequently does, and her advice is well thought out and biblical.

-Please understand that I’m neither qualified nor able to deal with specific questions here or via email or Facebook.
-I would be interested, however, in general posted comments related to other markers of healthy Christian sexuality.
-Please help us have a redemptive conversation in the comments below.
+Please understand that I’m neither qualified nor able to deal with specific questions via email or Facebook.

-And if you disagree with me or my conclusions above, please don’t take offense.
-I don’t have any authority over you, and my intention isn’t to slander anyone—it’s just to offer sincere help to genuinely confused couples where one partner senses something is wrong but isn’t sure why.
-You are free to disagree with any of the “lines” I’ve drawn—I’m just trying to respond to those who have raised genuine issues and have sought my opinion.
-I write as a Christian who believes our authority is found in Scripture—if you don’t accept that belief system, or if you think I’ve handled Scripture poorly, I don’t expect you to understand or accept my conclusions.
+If you disagree with me or my conclusions above, please don’t take offence.
+I don’t have any authority over you, and my intention isn’t to slander anyone — it’s just to offer sincere help to genuinely confused couples where one partner senses something is wrong but isn’t sure why.
+You are free to disagree with any of the “lines” I’ve drawn — I’m just trying to respond to those who have raised genuine issues and have sought my opinion.
+I write as a Christian who believes our authority is found in Scripture — if you don’t accept that belief system, or if you think I’ve handled Scripture poorly, I don’t expect you to understand or accept my conclusions.

 I’d like to thank Dr. Doug Rosenau, Dr. Harry Schaumburg, and Dr. Mitch Whitman, who all made many helpful suggestions for this extended blog post.